What can a Marketing Copywriter do for your brand?

 We know that creating good copy takes time, skill and consistency.
 But when sitting down with that blank writing pad or empty computer screen, where do you begin?

-- Understand the purpose of the communication and the value this brings to the consumer.
+Understand the purpose of the communication and the value this brings.
 All too often, people write about what they want to write about, not necessarily what the consumer is searching for.
 So be very clear on your purpose and who you are writing for.

-- Highlight the main features/key selling points and offer supporting evidence.
-This might be a case study or testimonial, as this builds trust and credibility.
+Highlight the main features/key selling points and offer supporting evidence.
+This might be a case study or testimonial.
 Why say it yourself when a client testimonial can do the selling for you!

-- Remember to run a spell check and grammar check before hitting “publish” and create an attention-grabbing headline, and don’t forget to use images!
-Visual engagement is an important tactic to “stop the scroll” on social media platforms these days.
+Remember to run a spell check and grammar check before hitting “publish”.
+Create an attention-grabbing headline, and don’t forget to use images!

-Creating compelling copy requires a lot of time and skill and one key element not to be overlooked is CONSISTENCY!
-That’s why so many businesses outsource their content marketing writing as they have access to a pool of specialist marketing copywriters who can create copy consistently.
+Creating compelling copy requires a lot of time and skill and CONSISTENCY!
+That’s why so many businesses outsource their content marketing writing.
+They then have access to a pool of specialist marketing copywriters who can create copy consistently.